chinchang/kushagra.dev/posts/2011-05-18-creating-a-lan-wired-lan-using-crossover-cable.md

 date: 2011-05-18 23:49:05
 layout: post
 slug: creating-a-lan-wired-lan-using-crossover-cable
-title: '[Creating a LAN] Wired LAN using crossover cable'
+title: "[Creating a LAN] Wired LAN using crossover cable"
-categories:
+tags:
-- tutorials
+  - tutorial
-- windows
+  - networking
 ---

 Ever wanted to connect your PCs to form a LAN and play your favourite multiplayer game ?If you got stuck creating a LAN, then this tutorial will guide you through.
 So all you have to do is just follow the steps and you'll be on a LAN in no time.